maatouk/sampling_large_hyperplane_tMVN/README.md

 This repository includes R code for sampling from a high-dimensional hyperplane-truncated multivariate normal distribution using the Karhunen-Loève expansion (KLE) and Matheron's update rule (MUR).
 Additionally, it provides the "LS.KLE" function for generating a very large Gaussian vector extracted from a stationary Gaussian process.

 # References
 Maatouk, H. and Rullière, D. and Bay, X. (2023).
-"Sampling large hyperplane‐truncated multivariate normal distributions", To appear in Computational Statistics. [doi](https://link.springer.com/article/10.1007/s00180-023-01416-7)
+"Sampling large hyperplane‐truncated multivariate normal distributions".
+Computational Statistics. [doi](https://link.springer.com/article/10.1007/s00180-023-01416-7)

 Wood, A. and Chan, G. (1994).
 "Simulation of Stationary Gaussian Processes in [0,1]^d".
 Journal of Computational and Graphical Statistics. [doi](https://www.jstor.org/stable/1390903)